MesaVolt/docker-php-image/README.md

 > A minimal modern php environment

-Based on `debian:stretch`, adds a non-root user (mesavolt) and the following packages :
+Based on `debian:bullseye`, adds a non-root user (mesavolt) and the following packages :

 * PHP 8.2 (from https://deb.sury.org) and some useful extensions (full list in [Dockerfile](./Dockerfile))
 * composer